CentralReach/FogMachine/README.md

 ## [Popup](#popup)

-Here you can enter or change the credentials you use to link to FogBugz and the CR API.
+Here you can stop work, start/resume work on your last active case, and enter or change the credentials you use to link to FogBugz and the CR API.
 You only need to enter these once per browser instance you plan to use (we do not sync credentials with the extension purposely for now).

 #### [FogBugz API Token](#fogbugz-api-token)